flaviaouyang/flaviaouyang/README.md

 </a>
 <br /><br />

 Software engineer at a proprietary energy trading firm in Montreal.
-I enjoy solving challenging problems.

 Fields of Interest: